 Below is a rough translation of Matthew 16:21-28 and WAY TOO MANY preliminary comments.
 Seriously, I’m getting on my own nerves with all of these comments, so please feel free to dismiss them or argue with me about them.
 At the heart of it all is that this is a key text for discipleship, yet I find many ponderable points along the way that escape easy interpretation.
 Your comments are truly welcomed.

-21 Ἀπὸ τότε ἤρξατο ὁ Ἰησοῦς δεικνύειν τοῖς μαθηταῖς αὐτοῦ ὅτι δεῖ αὐτὸν εἰς Ἱεροσόλυμα ἀπελθεῖν καὶ πολλὰ παθεῖν ἀπὸ τῶν πρεσβυτέρων καὶ ἀρχιερέων καὶ γραμματέων καὶ ἀποκτανθῆναι καὶ τῇ τρίτῃ ἡμέρᾳ ἐγερθῆναι;
+21 Ἀπὸ τότε ἤρξατο ὁ Ἰησοῦς δεικνύειν τοῖς μαθηταῖς αὐτοῦ ὅτι δεῖ αὐτὸν εἰς Ἱεροσόλυμα ἀπελθεῖν καὶ πολλὰ παθεῖν ἀπὸ τῶν πρεσβυτέρων καὶ ἀρχιερέων καὶ γραμματέων καὶ ἀποκτανθῆναι καὶ τῇ τρίτῃ ἡμέρᾳ ἐγερθῆναι

-From then Jesus began to show his disciples that it is necessary for him to go into Jerusalem and to suffer much from the elders and chief priests and scribes and to be killed and on the third day to be raised.
+From then Jesus began to show his disciples that it is binding for him to go into Jerusalem and to suffer much from the elders and chief priests and scribes and to be killed and on the third day to be raised.

 ἤρξατο: AMI 3s, ἄρχω, 1) to be chief, to lead, to rule

 δεικνύειν: PAInf, δεικνύω, to show, exhibit; expose to the eyes

 δεῖ PAI 3s, δέω ,1) to bind tie, fasten 1a) to bind, fasten with chains

 ἀπελθεῖν: AAInf, ἀπέρχομαι, 1) to go away, depart